datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-Transfer shall be liable to indemnify and hold harmless the Company and the other Members from all costs, liabilities and damages that any of such indemnified Persons may incur (including, without limitation, incremental tax liability and lawyers’ fees and expenses) as a result of such Transfer or attempted Transfer and efforts to enforce the indemnity granted hereby.
+Transfer shall be liable to indemnify and hold harmless the Company and the other Members from all costs, liabilities and damages that any of such indemnified Persons may incur (including, without limitation, incremental tax liability and lawyers' fees and expenses) as a result of such Transfer or attempted Transfer and efforts to enforce the indemnity granted hereby.

 Section 14.4  Effective Date of Assignment  TC "Section 14.4  Effective Date of Assignment" \\f C \\l "2" .
-Any valid assignment or other Transfer of a Member’s interest in the Company, or part thereof, pursuant to the provisions of Section 14.1 shall be effective as of the close of business on the last day of the calendar month in which the other Members give their written consent to such assignment or other
+Any valid assignment or other Transfer of a Member's interest in the Company, or part thereof, pursuant to the provisions of Section 14.1 shall be effective as of the close of business on the last day of the calendar month in which the other Members give their written consent to such assignment or other